torognes/vsearch/README.md

 The same option names as USEARCH version 7 has been used in order to make VSEARCH an almost drop-in replacement.

-VSEARCH binaries are provided for x86-64 bits systems running GNU/Linux or MacOS X.
+VSEARCH binaries are provided for x86-64 systems running GNU/Linux or OS X.

 ## Example

 In the example below, VSEARCH will identify sequences in the file database.fsa that are at least 90% identical on the plus strand to the query sequences in the file queries.fsa and write the results to the file alnout.txt.

-`./vsearch-0.3.1-linux-x86_64 --usearch_global queries.fsa --db database.fsa --id 0.9 --alnout alnout.txt`
+`./vsearch-0.3.2-linux-x86_64 --usearch_global queries.fsa --db database.fsa --id 0.9 --alnout alnout.txt`

 ## Details